ues-io/uesio/docs/redux/README.md

 We do favour `async/await` in thunks over `Promise` for avoiding the so-called callback hell.
 [Redux Style Guide](https://redux.js.org/style-guide/style-guide#use-thunks-for-async-logic) does recommend using `async/await` for the sake of readability.

-> As a reminder, if you call an `async` function and you do use the value returned by that function, then you need to **resolve** that returned valule.
-Indeed, an `async` function returns a `Promise`.
-The snippet right below illustrates this.
+> As a reminder, in a `async` function, even if you resolve a `Promise` using `await` and returns that resolved value, that function still returns a `Promise`.

 Refrain using `async` function when no async event happens.
 See the above example where an action is **dipatched** to the reducer **synchronously**.